matthewgao/gojsonvalidator/README.md

 * name is required
 * age is in 0-120 range, and required
 * married is required
-* hobby can specify more then 4
+* hobby can not specify more then 4
 * major can only be "cs" or "ee"
 * contact_info is optional
 * tele has a default value 1234